lfurtkevicova/gislab-my-notes/docs/general/terms.rst

 *Client's root*
-   concrete directory on GIS.lab server in which GIS.lab client is installed with a special tool named `debootstrap`; it has almost the same filesystem hierarchy as a standard xubuntu desktop installation with GIS.lab integration changes (and this is what one can see in running GIS.lab client; from this directory is then created GIS.lab client image which is mounted over network as a `client's root partition` during boot process
+   concrete directory on GIS.lab server in which GIS.lab client is installed with a special tool named ``debootstrap``; it has almost the same filesystem hierarchy as a standard xubuntu desktop installation with GIS.lab integration changes - and this is what one can see in running GIS.lab client; from this directory is then created GIS.lab client image which is mounted over network as a `client's root partition` during boot process

 *Configuration*
-   an arrangement of functional units, often pertains to the choice of hardware, software, firmware, and documentation, it affects system function and performance
+   an arrangement of functional units, often pertains to the choice of hardware, software, firmware, and documentation; it affects system function and performance

 *Containers*
-   can share a single Linux Kernel and, optionally, other binary and library recources, compared with virtual machines taht require a full operating system image for each instance
+   can share a single Linux Kernel and optionally other binary and library recources, compared with virtual machines that require a full operating system image for each instance

 *Customization*
-   doing some modification over an existing applications according to requirements of the client
+   means doing some modification over an existing applications according to requirements of the client

 *Dev*
    development tools, software developer or device in PC